xmonkee/simple-presenter/README.md

 - Edit the file and add your slides as markdown in the `<slides>` section at the top
     - Each slide is separated by a `--` on a line by itself
 - Open the file in a browser
 - That's it.
-Press `f` for fullscreen and arrow keys to navigate
+Press `f` for fullscreen and arrow keys or mouse clicks to navigate